logo

 Entity Security Claims Cover

 Purchasing a Directors & Officers Liability Insurance Policy requires technical understanding in terms of clauses coverages and limits.
+It is advisable to take the assistance of an experienced D&O Insurance Broker who will provide guidance in terms of coverages and limits based on company's size, industry and risk exposure.

-Qian is an experienced Insurance Broker for Directors and Officers Liability Insurance Policy and the team at Qian can help you in tailoring the D&O Policy to the specific needs of the organisation in terms of the adequate D&O coverages and the limits.
+Qian is an experienced D&O Insurance Broker and the team at Qian can help you in tailoring the D&O Policy to the specific needs of the organisation in terms of the adequate D&O coverages and the limits.
+Additionally, Qian also has experience of settling D&O claims of multiple clients over the years.

 You can rest assured of receiving best Directors and Officers Liability Insurance Policy Quotes with Qian.